Turner Classic Movies: Accolades

 Turner Classic Movies received a 2008 Peabody Award for its dedication to film preservation and "a continuing, powerful commitment to a central concept—the place of film in social and cultural experience".

 Turner Classic Movies received a 2013 Peabody Award for its presentation of Mark Cousins' The Story of Film: An Odyssey, a 15-episode documentary about the development and advancement of the medium of motion pictures.
 Drawing on its exhaustive film library, Turner Classic Movies complemented each episode with short films and feature films from the familiar to the little-seen.
-The Peabody Award praised Turner Classic Movies's The Story of Film "for its inclusive, uniquely annotated survey of world cinema history".
+The Peabody Award praised Turner Classic Movies' The Story of Film "for its inclusive, uniquely annotated survey of world cinema history".

 Streaming

 In April 2016, TCM announced it had partnered with The Criterion Collection to create a subscription streaming service called FilmStruck.
 The service included a curated selection of more than 1,000 classic Hollywood, international, arthouse and independent films, including those from the Janus Films and Kino libraries.
 FilmStruck was launched on November 1, 2016, and included exclusive bonus content such as hosted introductions, interviews and rare media.
 In November 2018, FilmStruck was shut down by WarnerMedia, under the ownership of AT&T, to streamline business operations.

-Since its 2020 launch, TCM has been associated with its parent company Warner Bros.
-Discovery's HBO Max streaming service.
+TCM has been associated with its parent company Warner Bros.
+Discovery's HBO Max streaming service since its 2020 launch.
 TCM has its own category hub on the service with a curated selection of classic films.